 In 1897 freed slaves Albert and Margaret Robinson arrived in Julian and quickly made it their home.
 They bought a building that had previously been used as a bakery and tavern and turned it into the Hotel Robinson.
 Many of the townsfolk were still prejudiced against black people when the Robinsons first came to Julian, but with their hard work and dedication, the couple eventually won over most of the local residents.
 The Hotel Robinson was a great success, being a natural stop for people going to or from San Diego.

 A Final Insult

-In June of 1915, Albert died and a controversy was astir.
-Albert’s remaining family, including his wife Maragaret, wanted to bury Albert in the town cemetery.
+In June of 1915, Albert died and controversy was astir.
+Albert’s remaining family, including his wife Margaret, wanted to bury Albert in the town cemetery.
 They felt that after his long service to the town such a burial would be deserved.
 Some of the whites in town felt differently.
-The cemetery in Julian was “whites only” and eventually it was decided that Albert must be buried in an out of town cemetery “with his own kind”.
+The cemetery in Julian was “whites only” and eventually it was decided that Albert must be buried in an out-of-town cemetery “with his own kind”.
 Thus Albert was delivered a final insult, and it is generally agreed that this is what caused Albert’s spirit to linger on in his old hotel.

 The Haunted Julian Hotel

-Downstairs in the hotel there is activity as well.
+Downstairs in the hotel, there is activity as well.
 Some people hear footsteps on the second floor above them when no one else is about.
-On the stairs the sound of descending footsteps are heard, and some have even seen the shade of Albert passing by the stained glass window adjacent to the stairway.
+On the stairs, the sound of descending footsteps is heard, and some have even seen the shade of Albert passing by the stained glass window adjacent to the stairway.
 A story has even been told of a menu floating in midair.

 The new owners of the hotel apparently do not want to make their ghost famous, for they downplay the reports of ghostly activity.
 Luckily Albert doesn’t seem to mind